 IntelliQoS requires that the traffic classification service is also enabled.

 NOTE: Important!
-IntelliQoS Priority will only be applied to the application traffic of those home network devices for which no Class of Service (default) is set in the device list.
-For devices with a service class set, all applications will use that class, regardless of the settings on the IntelliQoS page.
+IntelliQoS Priority will only be applied to the application traffic of those home network clients for which no Class of Service (default) is set in the Client Lists.
+For clients with a service class set, all applications will use that class, regardless of the settings on the IntelliQoS page.

 The built-in traffic categorization system uses six primary groups of network traffic, plus the 'Others' group, formed on a residual basis.
 Each group can correspond to one of the levels of traffic processing priority.